NFL Playoff Standings 2019: Records, Postseason Scenarios and Wild Card Review

 No. 6 Indianapolis Colts at No. 3 Houston Texans: Saturday, 4:35 p.m.
 ET on ESPN/ABC

-If the Houston Texans win, they will advance to play the No. 2-seeded Los Angeles Rams in the Divisional Round.
+If the Houston Texans win, they will advance to play the No. 2-seeded Los Angeles Rams in the divisional round.
 If the Indianapolis Colts win, they would play the top-seeded New Orleans Saints.

 These two teams are quite familiar with each other, as both are members of the AFC South.
 This will be the third time that they've played this season after they split the regular-season series—the Texans beat the Colts, 37-34, in overtime on Sept.
 30, then the Colts got revenge with a 24-21 victory on Dec.
 9.